octo-technology/OpenTezos/docs/formal-verification/gadt-coq.md

 Without getting too much into mathematics, in programming a Monad is a Design Pattern.
 It’s a structure, a wrapper which “enriches” a value by giving it a context.

+//TODO ...
+It's about having representations simulating exactly notions such as exceptions and side-effects while keeping the purety of functionnal languages.

 Famous examples of Monads are:

     Option/Maybe monad (it can represent a missing/null value)